 “This series contains a bias, a bias towards the social context of peoples in BC and towards the realistic image, reflected in my own interests and work as a filmmaker and educator.
 Themes and sub-themes weave and, I hope, reverberate through these screenings: Indigenous stories, characters, and ‘contact’; the manufactured image; the American archetype; the pictorial and the anti-picturesque; the intensely local and the intensely global.
 Come to these screenings and be inspired, entertained, and amazed.”
 Harry Killas

 Harry Killas is a Vancouver filmmaker and associate professor in Film + Screen Arts at Emily Carr University of Art + Design.

-This season of “The Image Before Us” continues in our May–June program.
+This season of “The Image Before Us” concludes in our July–August program.

 Harry Killas is grateful to Colin Browne for his curatorial assistance on this season of “The Image Before Us.”

 List of Programmed Films

 |2023-Jan||In the Land of the Head Hunters||Edward S. Curtis||1914||USA . . .|

 |2023-Jan||The Grey Fox||Phillip Borsos||1982||Canada|